fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 The code does seem a bit confusing.
 The core of the code is the component <i>Query</i>.
 The query to be made is in the variable <em>ALL\_PERSONS</em>.
 The query is given to the Query component as a parameter.
 Within the tags of the <i>Query</i> component is a function, which returns the actual JSX to be rendered.
-A parameter of the function, <i>results</i>, contains the result of the QraphQL query.
+A parameter of the function, <i>results</i>, contains the result of the GraphQL query.

 The result, the object in parameter _results_, has multiple [fields](https://www.apollographql.com/docs/react/essentials/queries.html#render-prop).